suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 4. **Metadata:** The analogue of the SFrame metadata input is defined in
    {{aad}}.

-Any of the ciphersuites defined in {{ciphersuite} registry can be used to protect MoQT objects.
+Any of the ciphersuites defined in {{ciphersuite}} registry can be used to protect MoQT objects.
 The caution against short tags in {{Section 7.5 of SFRAME}} still applies here, but the MoQT environment provides some safeguards that make it safer to use short tags, namely: